The Woobles: Kits

 Kits from The Woobles come with detailed videos divided into bite-sized steps.
 Tiu, who previously led user experience at Google Classroom, views The Woobles as an education company due to its digital learning platform.

 The kits come pre-started with stitch markers and a custom-made beginner yarn that is designed not to fray.

 Standard kits produce animals like foxes, penguins, and bunnies.
-The Woobles has also collaborated with brands like Sanrio and Peanuts to produce limited-edition kits.
+The Woobles has also collaborated with brands like Sanrio, Minecraft, and Peanuts to produce limited-edition kits.

 Reception

 The Woobles has received positive reviews and appeared on gift guides as a beginner-friendly introduction to crochet.

 In a review for Wirecutter, Kase Wickman wrote that the starter kits' $30 price point is "likely to seem high for the materials included" to experienced crocheters.